IVAS-TECH/SMT-Stencils/README.md

 # setup

+if you are using Debian based Linux dist that uses apt-get

+you can setup the project by runing: sudo make setup.

-install mongodb
+install: mongodb

-install node and npm
+install: node and npm

-run npm install -g coffee-script
+run: npm install -g coffee-script

-run npm install -g jade
+run: npm install -g jade

-run npm install -g browserify
+run: npm install -g browserify

-run npm install -g uglify-js
+run: npm install -g uglify-js

-run mkdir ./server/data && mongod --dbpath ./server/data
+run: mkdir ./server/data && mongod --dbpath ./server/data

+# build

-run cake build to build the project
+run: cake build to build the project

-if nodegit thows error when installed ensure that libssl-dev is installed and try again.
-if it still fails ensure that libgit2, libssl & libgcrypt that are also installed.
-if it fails again try two more times runnign cake build if it still fails run cake git
+# start/stop server

-run cake start to start the server enter "stop" to stop it
+run: cake start to start the server enter "stop" to stop it